1NANO/Onset-ObjectInteraction/README.md

 This file contains all the exported functions that can be used for other package.

 ### client.lua ###
-Make sure to remove everything that is under the "ADMIN COMMAND" if the server is public
+Make sure to remove everything that is under the "ADMIN COMMAND" aswell as all the (TEMPORARY) stuff if the server is public

 ### server.lua ###
 Make sure to remove everything that is under the "ADMIN COMMAND" if the server is public